ilan2011/recipe-nutrition-analysis/README.md

 ### Data Cleaning Process
 1. Merged recipe and rating data using a left join to preserve all recipes
-2. Replaced ratings of 0 with NaN values, as these likely represent missing ratings rather than actual zero ratings
+2. Replaced ratings of 0 with NaN values, as these represent missing ratings rather than actual zero ratings
 3. Calculated average rating per recipe
 4. Extracted nutritional information from string format into separate columns
 5. Removed outliers: